-Following the most recent advice from the UK government issued and respective devolved administrations in Northern Ireland , Scotland , Wales , Channel Islands and the Isle of Man, we are continuing to review and update guidance for our churches and ministers.
+Following the advice for re-opening places of worship provided by the UK government and respective devolved administrations in Northern Ireland , Scotland , Wales , Channel Islands and the Isle of Man, we are continuing to review and update guidance for our churches and ministers.

 Public safety, both individual and community, remains paramount.
 It is still vital that the necessary hygiene and social distancing precautions are kept in place in order to protect the NHS and save lives.
 Individuals are encouraged to follow the guidance issued by the government and NHS .
-Where possible, stay at home, continue to pray, share love and generosity, and safely care for the vulnerable in your community.

 No place of worship will be able to reopen before a decision by the respective government and churches must follow this published guidance.
 Elim churches will need the permission of the national/regional office to reopen.
 From that point, each individual church will be able to open safely and responsibly as and when they feel ready and able to do so.